tab10/PRTCNT/conduction/README.md

 Serial code is ran by running "python run.py", for the MPI implementation run "mpiexec -n X python mpi_run.py" with X the number of cores available.

+On OU's Schooner, add this line to your .profile:
+`module load OpenMPI mpi4py numpy matplotlib`

 ##### References

 * Computational modeling of the thermal conductivity of single-walled carbon nanotube-polymer composites